chimenchen/jchmlib/README.md

 gradle package_rpm
 ```

-On some distributions, you may have to install the `rpmbuild` tool first.
+On some Linux distributions, you may have to install the `rpmbuild` tool first.
  On Ubuntu, you can get it by `sudo apt-get install rpm`.

 On Linux, build deb using